audreyling-yh/primitive-nb/README.md

 # primitive-nb
 A comparison of two feature engineering methods to predict nationality from name using a Naive Bayes classifier.
 As a fun challenge, the codes were written with minimal packages (ie. no pandas, scikit-learn, etc).

-The Naive Bayes classifier is a probabilistic model based upon counting and conditional probabilities.
-This is done from scratch in the codes.
+The Naive Bayes classifier is a model based upon counting and conditional probabilities.
+The codes do this from scratch.
+What is the point of this?
+I don't know, but it was a good exercise.

 ### Data
 Predictor: Name